 National Beneficiary Survey (NBS)

-The National Beneficiary Survey (NBS) is the principal microdata for disability researchers in the United States interested in Social Security program performance.
+The principal microdata for U.S. disability researchers interested in Social Security program performance.

-• One table with one row per sampled youth respondent.
+• One table with one row per respondent.

-• A complex sample survey designed to generalize to Americans covered by either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-Note that the public use files do not include individuals sampled for ticket-to-work (TTW) programs.
+• A complex sample designed to generalize to Americans between age 18 and full retirement age, covered by either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 • Administered by the Social Security Administration.